-Finally we have reached the end of the spring semester after a very intense period.
-The last couple of weeks my time has been filled with both examination, research conferences and the graduation ceremony for masters, masters of engineering and architects in the City Hall.
-The graduation ceremony was a new experience for me, and during this ceremony the presentation of the diplomas to each graduate was mixed with musical entertainment by the KTH academic orchestra conducted by director musices Gunnar Julin and the student choir.
-It was a very impressive and an incredible nice arrangement, I really appreciated the opportunity to present and congratulate all of ITMs graduates 🙂
+Finally we have reached the end of the spring semester, after a very intense period.
+The last couple of weeks my time has been filled with both examination, research conferences and the graduation ceremony for our master of science students in the City Hall.
+During the graduation ceremony the presentation of the diplomandi was mixed with musical entertainment by the KTH academic orchestra conducted by director musices Gunnar Julin and the student choir.
+It was a very impressive and beautiful arrangement, I really appreciated the opportunity to present and congratulate all of ITMs graduates 🙂

 Coming closer to summer vacations it’s time to summarize all P4 courses, complete the work of writing and correcting all the examination and enjoy the knowledge gained by all our excellent students when conducting their master thesis projects.
 But this week has also offered other exciting and interesting education-focused events.
 For instance I got to see the impressive work done by the students in the Energy Management course (MJ2410), since they presented their project results in Sing-sing (where my office is located).
 The students have studied each Tokyo district, during the course, to propose solutions for a more energy efficient Tokyo in the year of 2040.
 The initiative is based on a collaboration between KTH and the Gadelius company (which operates in the interface between Sweden and Japan).
 The students proposed creative and innovative solutions based on a holistic approach in order to reduce the energy use in buildings, increasing the amount of renewable energy and reducing carbon dioxide emissions.
 On June 4th, five groups presented their solutions to Japanese ambassadors, KTH representatives, external companies and the Gadelius company.
 The two winning groups won a trip to Tokyo in September to present their solution proposals for various representatives from companies and representatives for Tokyo City.